-4. Turn Winterization Valve 2 (located near the sliding entrance door) to the "Winterize" position.
+5. Turn "Winterization Valve 2" to the "Winterize" position.

 Winterization Valve 2 (Located near the sliding entrance door)

 NOTE: Ensure that all drain valves are CLOSED before pumping RV antifreeze into the water system.
 Refer to the "Water System Drain Valve Locations" chart at the end of this section for valve locations on your model.